severalnines/docs/user-guide/dashboard.rst

 	- MySQL user on the target server/cluster.
 This user must able to perform GRANT statement.
 Recommended to use MySQL 'root' user.

 * **Password**
 	- Password for *MySQL User*.
-The password must be the same on all nodes that you want to add into ClusterControl..
+The password must be the same on all nodes that you want to add into ClusterControl.

 * **Port**
 	- MySQL port on the target server/cluster.
 Default to 3306.
 ClusterControl assumes MySQL is running on the same port on all nodes.